 What is the Ground Zero Mosque?

-The Ground Zero mosque, also called Park51, is proposed Islamic community center.
+The Ground Zero mosque, also called Park51, is proposed community center for the Islamic religion.
 The controversy surrounding it stems from the fact the site is two blocks from where the World Trade Center towers stood prior to September 11, 2001.

 Critics contend the community center would symbolize victory for Islamic extremism.
 Supporters cite the First Amendment.